-As a next step I line up my model with several Tim Holtz village houses.
-Though the Tim Holtz houses themselves aren’t perfectly to scale, your eye will tell you right away if the cottage fits in or not.
+As a next step I line up my model with several Original Tim Holtz village houses.
+Though the Original Tim Holtz houses themselves aren’t perfectly to scale, your eye will tell you right away if the cottage fits in or not.
 In this case, I feel the house is too large.

 If the building size is off, I take a picture of the model from the front, trying to be perfectly level.
 I import the picture into my photo editing software, delete the background, and set the picture to the same size as the cottage.
 I then start reducing (or increasing it), printing out the picture and propping it up between the Tim Holtz village cottages until I am happy with the size.

 The Habitat Spooky Halloween House was one of the first patterns Lucy converted, and the program both of us use to make SVGs can sometimes be quirky.
 I found that the SVG files import into Cricut Design Space at a different size than Lucy’s PDF files.
 The PDF files are 95% of the size of the SVG files.
 I tried reducing the size of the files to 95% but still felt that the building was too large.
 A lot of this will be based upon YOUR taste.
 Ultimately, I liked 85% of the original SVG files.

 Sometimes you may want to adjust the height of the building without adjusting the width.
 Or in this case I wanted to adjust the height and width of the house the same amount, but wanted to keep the window frames closer to the same width and only reduce the height 85%, and the doors even less.
 Play around with the sizing until you are satisfied.
 Then measure the house size you arrived at vs the house size you started with.

 - Building pieces, roofs, shingles and fences: scale all to 85% of original